idristrades/bankruptcy-news-scraper/README.md

 # bankruptcy-related-news-for-traders

-This is to help traders track companies that just filed for bankruptcy / chapter 11 so they don't miss on the opportunity to make over 100%+ in less than a week.
+This program helps traders track companies that just filed for bankruptcy / chapter 11 so they don't miss on the opportunity to make over 100%+ in less than a week.

 Chapter 11 plays are almost always multi-baggers.
-Some of them did over 1000% in 2021 (eg HTZ), and the most recent did 300%+ (ENJY).
+Some of them did over 1000% in 2021 and 2022, and the most recent play did 300%+ (ENJY).

 I alerted ENJY in my chatroom on Discord on July 1st.
 It went up 300% on Tuesday/Wednesday after the long week.